cuayacas7/opencog/opencog/nlp/learn/README.md

    directory inside your working directory.
-The scripts used in this section use by default the name `beta-pages` for such a directory, so if you want to use a different name make sure you change the respective path inside the `text-process` script.
+The scripts used in this section use by default the name `beta-pages` for such a directory, so if you want to use a different name make sure you change the respective path inside the `text-process.sh` script.
 Also, keep in mind that the files will be removed from the folder after being processed, so make sure you keep a back-up of them somewhere else (you don't want to mess up the original files after all the work